 That evening, remove the cloth top, gently rinse the lentils and drain away the water.
 Rinse the glass/ceramic container; put the lentils back into it and cover and seal again.
 Leave overnight on the kitchen bench, or a warm (not hot) spot in your home.
 After 24-48 hours your lentils will begin to sprout.

 Keep rinsing and draining in the morning and again in the evening.
 Depending on how warm your kitchen is, the lentils should begin to sprout well by day three.
 Let them sprout until the root is about double the length of the lentils or longer.
 Keep carefully rinsing and draining each morning and evening for 3-5 days.

 Once they are well sprouted (that’s roughly when the root length is about double the length of the lentil or a bit longer) place the lid on the jar and put them in the fridge to keep fresh.
 They should last for a week.

 Use them anyway you like.
 I put them into my rice paper rolls, tossed into salads, and stirred into warm dishes.
-Or I make a tangy dressing and add in some cherry toms, plus chopped parsley and have an instant dish to scoff if I’m in a hurry.
+Or I make a tangy dressing and add in some cherry tomatoes, plus chopped parsley and have an instant dish to scoff if I’m in a hurry.